DrCuis/Tutorials/100-Quick-Tour/README.md

 ![Send Morph to back](UITour/Cuis18.png)

-In this case, I get the Morph Menu of the browser and "send it to the back" so that I can again see the ColoredBoxMorph.
+In this case, I get the Morph Menu of the browser and “send it to the back” so that I can again see the ColoredBoxMorph.

 ![Color method](UITour/Cuis19.png)
 Looking again at the ColoredBoxMorph's code, I see how the `color:` method is implemented.